To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Medical Needs

-Call 911 for Life Threatening Emergencies.
-User groups are responsible for providing their own emergency care and first aid, including first-aid supplies, storage of collected meds if applicable and emergency transportation.
-Medical needs, including the possibility of emergencies, should be considered in advance.
-Each group is advised to have an adult that is currently certified by a nationally recognized provider in age -appropriate CPR / AED and First Aid on duty for emergency care.
-Each group should provide their own first aid kit as the camps clinic is only staffed during summer camp.
-Any incident requiring emergency care must be reported to the Camp Host within 24 hours of the incident accompanied by a written report of what happened, its location and the name and contact information of the injured and any witnesses.
+Call 911 for Life-Threatening Emergencies.
+User groups are responsible for providing their own emergency care and first aid, including supplies, medication storage, and transportation.
+Medical needs and potential emergencies should be considered in advance.
+It is advised that each group has an adult currently certified in age-appropriate CPR/AED and First Aid on duty.
+Groups should provide their own first aid kit, as the camp clinic is staffed only during summer camp.
+Any incident requiring emergency care must be reported to the Camp Host within 24 hours, accompanied by a written report detailing the event, location, and contact information for the injured party and witnesses.

 2. Wear appropriate shoes and clothing.